RebeccaRunxinWang/Artificial-Intelligence/readme.txt

    reject(int n): The rejection-sampling method that returns an estimate of P(X|e).
 The parameter is the number of samples created.

    like(int n): The likelihood-weighting method that returns an estimate of P(X|e).
 The parameter is the number of samples created.

+A decision tree classification algorithm.
+Run on a data set which contains congressional voting records for a subset of the votes taken in the U.S. Congress in 2018.